andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 ## Linear Systems and Basic Definitions

 To start with, let's layout the definion of a system of linear equations.
-An linear equation has this form (x represents coefficients and a symbols represent variables):
+An linear equation has this form ($$x_n$$ represents coefficients, $$a_n$$represent variables):

 $$
 x_1a_1 + x_2a_2 + ... + x_na_n = y
 $$

-If there were a term in the equation with an exponent, it would no longer be considered a linear equation.
+If there were a term in the equation with a degree greater than 1, the equation would no longer be considered linear.
 A system of linear equations would then just be a set of equations in linear form, each with the same set of variables.
 A set of values that satisfies each equation in the system would constitute a solution to the system.
 If the system has more than one solution, then there would be multiple solutions in the solution set.
 A solution to a system of linear equations is represented by vectors in Linear Algebra.

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tenors are some terms you should become comfortable with when dealing with Linear Algebra.